mj-xmr/SolOptXMR/docs/automation.md

 ### Optional optimizations of XMRig

-At least for for most of Intel CPUs, it's very benefitial to enable the [MSR](https://en.wikipedia.org/wiki/Model-specific_register) module, in order to boost the hashes calculated for the same power input.
+At least for for most of Intel CPUs, it's very beneficial to enable the [MSR](https://en.wikipedia.org/wiki/Model-specific_register) module, in order to boost the hashes calculated for the same power input.
-This task is however cumbersome and varying across differnt CPUs that the full description should not be placed in this documentation in its fullest.
+This task is however cumbersome and varying across different CPUs that the full description should not be placed in this documentation in its fullest.
 However, the minimalistic setup, that only allows to use the MSR module from a `root` account would be the following:

 ```bash